viam-soleng/hpe-sealant/README.md

 }
 ```

+#### Configuration Assistance

+If you configure debug logs for the vision service component (restart required), you will see the detected contours width, height, area and arclength in the logs!

 ### DoCommand

 This module provides two `do_commands`, one for storing rerference contours and the second one to delete the stored reference contours.